hpcleuven/VscDocumentation/source/access/using_ssh_agent.rst

 #. ssh-agent can also output the commands that are needed to configure
    the shell.
-These can then be used to configure the current shell or any further shell.
-E.g., if you're a bash user, an easy way to start a ssh-agent and configure it in the current shell, is to type
+These can then be used to configure the current shell or any further shell, e.g., if you're a bash user, an easy way to start a ssh-agent and configure it in the current shell, is to type

    ::